 It was in Kashmir Times that Shujaat applied for a brief Defence Course with the army.
 It is a routine yearly affair during which the army imparts various basics of reporting the conflict.
 The selected candidates are flown to various bases and acquainted with various operations.
 Back home, Shujaat said he had a serious embarrassment.
 In one of the capsules, the candidates were supposed to use guns and hit the target.
 “I fired all the 20 bullets on the target and it was 100 per cent,” he said.
 “They started looking at me and at each other and thought had I been trained by militants?”

-Not many people know that Shujaat’s uncle Abdul Majid Bukhari’s both sons were killed.
+Not many people know that Shujaat’s uncle Abdul Majid Bukhari’s two sons were killed.
 Syed Ishtiyaq Bukhari, the elder of his sons was a JKLF militant who was killed in an encounter on December 7, 1993.
-Qaisar, his younger brother, was an eleventh standard student when unidentified gunmen kidnapped him on August 3, 1993 and his body was located and retrieved from an apple orchard on November 7, 1995.
-Shujaat’s another closed relative worked for the police.
+Qaisar, his younger brother, was an eleventh-standard student when unidentified gunmen kidnapped him on August 3, 1993, and his body was located and retrieved from an apple orchard on November 7, 1995.
+Shujaat’s other close relative worked for the police.

 Finally, Shujaat rented some office space in Polo View and it reduced the interactions.
 But the distance would not matter especially if any of us was in any sort of tension.
-He had an impressive quality of befriending people regardless of their affiliations.
+He had an impressive quality of befriending people regardless of everything.
 We would usually get shocked in the newsroom when he would reveal his friend list.
-Almost everybody in the power list was his friend and many times have I sought his help in managing appointments with the VVIPs.
+Almost everybody on the power list was his friend and many times have I sought his help in managing appointments with the VVIPs.